Aditya986025/Hnadwritten-Digits-Artificial-Nural-network-/README.md

 # Hnadwritten-Digits-Artificial-Nural-network-
 The Handwritten Digit Recognition project uses an Artificial Neural Network trained on the MNIST dataset to classify digits from 0 to 9.
-It processes 28x28 pixel images through input, hidden, and output layers using activation functions and backpropagation to achieve high accuracy in digit prediction and as awll as in the handwritting predection.
+It processes 28x28 pixel images through input, hidden, and output layers using activation functions and backpropagation to achieve high accuracy in digit prediction and as awll as in the handwriting prediction.

 One Part called "Text", with this you can write text in different font and converts the text into G-Code